Protocols and materials

 Handelingsprotocol vrouwelijke genitale verminking bij minderjarigen, Pharos, 2013 (Dutch only)

-Model protocol on medical care for women and girls who have been circumcised
+Guidelines on medical care for women and girls who have been circumcised

 In 2009, Pharos teamed up with the Dutch Society for Gynaecology and Obstetrics (NVOG) and 12 other professional associations for the development of a model protocol on medical care for women and girls who have been circumcised.
 In June 2010, this model protocol received its final status.
 In 2012 it was slightly revised.
 In 2019 th model protocol was replaced by guidelines.

 How to provide care to victims of FGM?